-- (b) co-ordinating the operation of radiocommunications receivers operated under this licence with radiocommunications transmitters operated under other radiocommunications licences: - Radiocommunications Advisory Guidelines (Managing Interference to Spectrum Licensed Receivers 2.3 GHz Band) 2013, as in force from time to time. - 5.
-The guidelines should be read in conjunction with the Radiocommunications (Unacceptable Levels of Interference - 2.3 GHz Band) Determination 2013, as in force from time to time (see Licence Note 3).
+- (b) co-ordinating the operation of radiocommunications receivers operated under this licence with radiocommunications transmitters operated under other radiocommunications licences: - Radiocommunications Advisory Guidelines (Managing Interference to Spectrum Licensed Receivers 2.3 GHz Band) 2013, as in force from time to time - 5.
+The guidelines should be read in conjunction with the Radiocommunications (Unacceptable Levels of Interference 2.3 GHz Band) Determination 2013, as in force from time to time (see Licence Note 3).
 This determination sets out the unacceptable levels of interference for the purpose of registration of radiocommunications transmitters to be operated under this licence.
-The guidelines should be followed by licensees (and accredited persons) in the planning of services and the resolution of interference disputes.
+The guidelines should be followed by licensees (and accredited persons) in the planning of services and the resolution of interference cases.
+The ACMA will consider these guidelines during the settlement of interference disputes.
 Each case will be assessed on its merits.
 Copies of the guidelines are available from www.legislation.gov.au and the ACMA.